House GOP votes to gut independent ethics office

 - Seahawks to face sixth-seeded Detroit Lions in opening round of NFL playoffs.
 Here's why that's a good thing

-“The amendment builds upon and strengthens the existing Office of Congressional Ethics by maintaining its primary area of focus of accepting and reviewing complaints from the public and referring them, if appropriate, to the Committee on Ethics,” the congressman said in a statement.
+“The amendment builds upon and strengthens the existing Office of Congressional Ethics by maintaining its primary area of focus of accepting and reviewing complaints from the public and referring them, if appropriate, to the Committee on Ethics,” Goodlatte said in a statement.

 Democrats, led by Minority Leader Nancy Pelosi, reacted angrily.